 Since 1999, USAID has worked to develop the private sector with the aim of increasing sales and employment for the long-term growth of local enterprises; reducing reliance on imports; and developing an improved business operating environment.

+Over the last four years, USAID’s initiatives contributed to 6,676 new full-time jobs, increases in the value of sales of €141 million, capital investment of €41 million, and financing of €22 million.
 USAID continues to be involved in private sector development activities in selected sectors for which there is growth potential.
 Efforts are underway to assist enterprises to enter new markets, develop new products and processes, and advance labor skills and productivity.

 Last updated: December 04, 2013